MikeHall1991/Ocustop/README.md

 # Ocustop Oculus Update Blocker
-Simple Update Blocker for Oculus to avoid updates after a downgrade.
+Simple Update Blocker for Oculus to avoid updates after a rollback.

 Store will not work while updates are blocked.